My Client Received A Personal Injury Settlement, He Is On Medicaid, Does He Need A Special Needs Trust? – Begley Report

 New Jersey provides basic medical services for low-income individuals without a disability test.
 Long-term care is not covered.
 Financial eligibility is based on income and assets.
 The income limit is the same as the federal poverty level (FPL).
-In 2020, 100% of the FPL is $1,040 per month.
+In 2021, 100% of the FPL for an individual is $1,063 per month.
 There is an asset test of $2,000.
 There is no transfer of asset penalty.
 An SNT would be required for a personal injury recovery in order to maintain financial eligibility.

 NEW JERSEY FAMILY CARE

 In New Jersey the Affordable Care Act (ACA) is known as “New Jersey Family Care.”
 It is also frequently called “Obamacare.”
 The ACA provides basic medical services.
 There is no disability test.
 Financial eligibility is up to 138% of FPL at the state’s option, which is $1,468 in 2021.
 There is no asset limit.
 There is no transfer of asset penalty.
 An SNT is not required to maintain eligibility under the Affordable Care Act, if a personal injury settlement is received.
 NOTE: A Settlement Protection Trust should be considered for management reasons.